We are more than the roles we play. I believe we need to keep learning and growing not just in our role as parents but as individuals.

 Here we go:

-I seriously love this UDEMY.
+I seriously love UDEMY.
 Why?
 Well for one, it’s easy to use.
 I just created an account and I was able to watch a 30 min course on free blogging tools.
 Yes, I love free stuff.
+Next, it has a wide range of topics.

 For us moms, they have topics on self-healing, weight loss and home remedies which you might find interesting.
 If you’re into photography and design, they have courses on how to make a website and improve your shooting skills.
 Want to be a freelancer?
 They have a couple of courses to kickoff your career: Introduction to Freelancing and Freelance Jumpstart Course.
 Awesome right?